The Ultimate Guide to Aqua Yoga

 Seniors benefit from the improves in balance, strength and social aspects of classes.

 People with arthritis or any other chronic pain condition benefit from exercising in the water.
 The water offloads weight from sore joints.
-This is a speciality of mine because I live with multiple arthritic conditions and I’ve written extensively on Aqua Yoga for Arthritis, Aqua Yoga for Arthritis Research and Aqua Yoga for Lupus.
+This is a specialty of mine because I live with multiple arthritic conditions and I’ve written extensively on Aqua Yoga for Arthritis, Aqua Yoga for Arthritis Research and Aqua Yoga for Lupus.

 Kids Aqua Yoga needs a practice that’s light, short and focused on fun.